-Renske van der Veer is Director of ICCT.
-She previously served as coordinating senior policy advisor and deputy head of unit in the Counter-Terrorism Department of the National Coordinator for Security and Counterterrorism (NCTV), part of the Ministry of Justice and Security.
+Renske van der Veer is an Associate Fellow at ICCT and she currently holds the position of Director Educational Institute Custodial Institutions Agency at the DJI.
+Prior to this she served as Director of ICCT from 2018-2020.
+Before this period she worked as coordinating senior policy advisor and deputy head of unit in the Counter-Terrorism Department of the National Coordinator for Security and Counterterrorism (NCTV), part of the Ministry of Justice and Security.
 Renske van der Veer brings 10 years’ experience in the field of counter-terrorism (CT).
 She has worked with various government organisations in the CT field across the interface of local, national and international spheres.
 She has held various positions in executive organisations, as a senior analyst in the field of jihadist terrorism, and various positions in programme and project management.

 Counter-Terrorism After 9/11 is a podcast series exploring how counter-terrorism has changed in the aftermath of the terrorist attacks on September 11th, 2001.
 In our fourth episode, we speak to Tom Parker, author of “Avoiding the Terrorist Trap: Why Respecting Human Rights is the Key to Defeating Terrorism”.
 This interview explores the different historical manifestations […]

 In our podcast series ‘Counter-Terrorism After 9/11’ we speak to Bruce Hoffman.
 This interview examines how counter-terrorism has evolved, the impacts of 9/11, and the future of the Global War on Terror.